 There’s no end to the hotels with literary themes and connections in London.
 Here are a few favourites.

 Georgian House Hotel: This hotel is a quaint enough stay without the wonderful addition of their themed rooms, the Wizarding and Enchanted Chambers are the most magical stay in London imaginable.
-They also offer their own Harry Potter-themed walking tours andd Potions themed cocktail making sessions.
+They also offer their own Harry Potter-themed walking tours and Potions themed cocktail making sessions.
+Read our full review of our stay in their wizarding chambers.

 Rocco Forte Browns Hotel: This hotel overflows with more literary history than most buildings on Earth, with Rudyard Kipling having finished The Jungle Book during his stay here, Agatha Christie basing At Bertram’s Hotel on this building, and authors such as Henry James, Mark Twain, and Stephen King also having stayed here in their time.